llambert721/AutoVideoCreator/README.md

 If you have anymore suggestions please contact me or make an issue.

 ## Contacts
-- Owner - EvilWumpus
+- Owner - Logan Lambert
-  - Discord: wumpus#5598
+  - Discord: 4to6